Your Guide To Self-Isolation And Quarantine

-Staying active will keep you both mentally and physically healthy during your quarantine.
+Staying active will keep you both mentally and physically healthy during your isolation.
 Exercise can help reduce elevated cortisol levels, as well as trigger the release of endorphins, boosting both your mood and immune function.
-If you are feeling well enough and don’t have active symptoms, try at an-home workout to avoid physical contact with others.
+If you are feeling well enough and don’t have active symptoms, try an at-home workout to avoid physical contact with others.
 Even walking up a few flights of stairs, or having a dance party in your room can be helpful.

 If you find your symptoms worsening, contact your primary care provider or reach out to our 24/7 virtual care team.
 If you are experiencing a medical emergency, please call 911.

-If you are not sure whether you are recommended to quarantine or isolate, or when to discontinue your quarantine or isolation, please contact your healthcare provider.
+If you aren’t sure whether you should isolate, or when to discontinue your isolation, please contact your healthcare provider.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.

 Any general advice posted on our blog, website, or app is for informational purposes only and is not intended to replace or substitute for any medical or other advice.
 1Life Healthcare, Inc. and the One Medical entities make no representations or warranties and expressly disclaim any and all liability concerning any treatment, action by, or effect on any person following the general information offered or provided within or through the blog, website, or app.
 If you have specific concerns or a situation arises in which you require medical advice, you should consult with an appropriately trained and qualified medical services provider.